Douglas Kiker

-Douglas Kiker (January 7, 1930 – August 14, 1991) was an American author and newspaper and television reporter whose career spanned three decades.
+Ralph Douglas Kiker, Jr. (January 7, 1930 – August 14, 1991) was an American author and newspaper and television reporter whose career spanned three decades.

 Kiker was born in Griffin, Georgia.
+He graduated from Presbyterian College in 1952.
+He served with the United States Navy during the Korean War, joining its Officer Candidate School before being assigned as a gunnery officer.
+After his discharge as a Navy Lieutenant, he was the Washington correspondent with The Atlanta Journal from the mid-1950s to 1962.
 He first gained national attention for his book "The Southerner," published in 1957 and followed by "Strangers on the Shore".
-Later, he became director of information for the Peace Corps, serving from 1961 until 1963.
-He left the government and became a reporter for the New York Herald Tribune newspaper and in his first week on the job rode in the press bus in the motorcade of President John F. Kennedy when Kennedy was assassinated in Dallas, Texas.
+He became director of public information with the Peace Corps, serving from 1962 until 1963.
+He left the government and became the White House correspondent with the New York Herald Tribune from 1963 until the newspaper ceased publication in 1966.
+In his first week on the job he rode in the press bus in the motorcade of President John F. Kennedy when Kennedy was assassinated in Dallas, Texas.
 By 1966, NBC News had taken notice of his varied background and hired him as a correspondent.
 He would remain with that network for the rest of his life.

 Kiker became distinguished for his numerous assignments over the years for NBC.
 Perhaps his best-known work was covering military conflicts in Southeast Asia (namely Vietnam) and the Mideast (particularly the Iranian Revolution); during much of that time, he served as NBC's Rome bureau chief, with a territory encompassing most of Europe and western Asia.
 He received the Peabody Award in 1970 for his coverage of the Black September in Jordan conflict.